joacorapela/svGPFA/doc/sphinx/source/params.rst

-Parameter specifications are nested lists (e.g., **param_spec[group_name][param_name]**) containing the specification of a parameter with a given name in a given group name Parameter specifications can be built manually, from the comand line with the utility function **buildParamsSpecsFromArgs**, or from a configuration file with the utility function **buildParamsSpecsFromConfig**.
+Parameter specifications are nested lists (e.g., **param_spec[group_name][param_name]**) containing the specification of a parameter with a given name in a given group name Parameter specifications can be built manually, from the command line with the utility function **buildParamsSpecsFromArgs**, or from a configuration file with the utility function **buildParamsSpecsFromConfig**.